JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 #### Cache Querying

-The cache uses spatial hashing (TODO: link) to discretize the world.
-Unlike other options such as SDFs(?)
-(TODO: Godot), clipmaps (?)
-(TODO: Kajiya), cards (TODO: Lumen), or bricks (TODO: Brixelizer), spatial hashing requires no explicit build step, and automatically adapts to scene geometry.
+The cache uses [spatial hashing](https://arxiv.org/pdf/1902.05942v1) to discretize the world.
+Unlike other options such as [clipmaps](https://github.com/EmbarkStudios/kajiya/blob/main/docs/gi-overview.md#irradiance-cache-055ms), [cards](https://advances.realtimerendering.com/s2022/SIGGRAPH2022-Advances-Lumen-Wright%20et%20al.pdf#page=59), or [bricks](https://gpuopen.com/download/GDC2024_GI_with_AMD_FidelityFX_Brixelizer.pdf), spatial hashing requires no explicit build step, and automatically adapts to scene geometry while having minimal light leaks.

 With spatial hashing, a given descriptor (e.g., `{position, normal}`) hashes to a `u32` key.
 This key corresponds to an index within a fixed-size buffer, which holds whatever values you want to store in the hashmap - in our case, irradiance.